 Provides a safe place for those individuals most in need – United Way of Sarnia-Lambton funding is used to assist with the renovations enabling the Warming Centre to safely accommodate women, and to help ensure safety and services are available to the clients.

-County of Lambton School Breakfast and Nutrition
+VON - County of Lambton School Nutrition Program

 Current allocation: $16,650

 VON – County of Lambton School Nutrition Program – School Food and Delivery program provides access to healthy food for students across Lambton County that are food insecure so they are ready to learn.

 Family Counselling Centre – Family, Couple and Individual Counselling as well as a 24/7 Distress Line, and Tel Check.
 24 hour Distress Line: 519 336-3000

 Habitat for Humanity – Subsidized handyman program for those residents with limited incomes, who require home maintenance.

 John Howard Society